Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \subsubsection{Per-Item Latent Count Encoding}

 Our analyses from Section~\ref{sec:representational} suggest that the embeddings of successive items in a list encode progressively larger numerical values, forming a latent counting trajectory.
-To causally verify this, we probe each item using CountScope by transferring its activation into a minimal target context and recording the predicted counts and probabilities, averaged across all samples.
+To causally verify this, we probe each item using CountScope by transferring its activation into a minimal target context and recording the predicted counts and probabilities.
 Figure~\ref{fig:latentcount_peritem} shows decoded probabilities for monotypic, polytypic, and visual tasks.
 Each item carries information about its sequence position, indicating that embeddings encode a latent representation of numerical order.
 The monotypic textual condition exhibits the clearest diagonal pattern, extending to larger counts, while the polytypic setting shows slightly weaker alignment due to object-type variability.
 In image-based tasks, a similar incremental pattern is observed, though less consistent across configurations.
 The clarity of this trend depends on factors such as the number of objects, their spatial arrangement, and visual distinctiveness within the image.
+Appendix~\ref{sec:app_natural} includes qualitative results on counting order across objects in natural images.